open-sauced/intro/10-glossary.md

 ## Style Guide

 A style guide is a set of rules and conventions that define the preferred formatting, writing style, and visual elements used in documentation and other content.
-Style guides help maintain consistency and clarity across documents, making them easier to read and understand.
+This helps maintain consistency and clarity across documents, making them easier to read and understand.

 ## Onboarding